MishraSubash/PySparkCompleteGuide/PySparkGuide.md

 Spark ML ```spark.ml``` focuses on ```O(n)``` scale-out, where the model scales linearly with the number of data points, so it can scale to massive amounts of data.

 Different metrics are used to measure the performance of the model.
-For classification problems, a standard metric is the accuracy, or percentage, of correct predictions
+For classification problems, a standard metric is the accuracy, or percentage, of correct predictions.